 If you speak German, the name Kunstautomat is quite simple to understand.
 But, if you don’t, Kunstautomat is an art vending machine, and there are quite a few around Berlin.

 Still, I had never seen one until that day, walking around Schöneberg.

 Once I saw it, I knew I needed to buy a small piece of art from this small vending machine.
 Four euros later there I was, holding a small paper box.
 Inside, I found a piece of paper explaining the artwork from Ruben Langer and the article itself.
 This abstract artwork is already hanging on my wall.
 My experience with the Kunstautomat was such a positive one that I needed to share it with people.

 The Kunstautomat are small art vending machines, like the ones you see around Berlin selling cigarettes.
 But these ones are way better!
 They have been around Berlin since 2011, and there are quite a few around Berlin, as you can see on this map here.

 The art vending machines are produced in Oschersleben.
 They go to Potsdam, where they are painted, equipped, and operated by Lars Kaiser from the Büro Kunstautomaten.
-They run a lot of Kunstautomat, more than 400, and they can be found all around Germany.
-There are also some in the Netherlands, Spain, and Austria, and my goal now is to find as many as I can!
+They run a lot of Kunstautomat, more than 400, and can be found around Germany.
+There are also some in the Netherlands, Spain, and Austria; my goal now is to find as many as possible!

 One curious aspect of the artwork inside the Kunstautomat is that it needs to fit in the box from the art vending machine.
 Because of that, the art pieces cannot be larger than five by two centimeters.
 Besides that, there are no limits to what the artists want to do, and that is another reason I loved this so much.